chaostoolkit/chaostoolkit-trainings/01-chaostoolkit-getting-started/chaostoolkit-install/install-extension.md

-The [Chaos Toolkit](http://chaostoolkit.org/) uses various extensions to drive chaos experiments against the multiutude of technologies and layers in a typical system.
+The [Chaos Toolkit](http://chaostoolkit.org/) uses various extensions to drive chaos experiments against the multitude of technologies and layers in a typical system.
 The integrations are typically installed in the same Python environment as the `chaos` command itself.